Quick Facts About Educational Leadership in New York

 Doctoral Research Projects & Capstones

 The Online Ed.D. in Leadership and Innovation takes a similar approach.
-Instead of tackling a large written project, you’ll address a problem of practice (POP) that you’re facing at work (e.g. re-imagining a district special education program; implementing a new teacher evaluation system; improving racially disproportionate access to programs; etc.).
+Instead of tackling a large written project, you’ll address a Problem of Practice (POP) that you’re facing at work (e.g. re-imagining a district special education program; reinventing a career training program for college students; improving racially disproportionate access to programs; etc.).
 You’ll complete three capstone seminars and four signature assignments to prepare for your culminating project.
 After original research and some real-world application, you’ll emerge with a praxis-based POP and a portfolio of work.

 Doctoral Education Funding in New York